Gotchs/styleGAN/README.md

 python3 train_fixed_LSGAN.py -d
 ```

-By using -d argument, you will run a training under our default settings.
-If you would like to set you own hyperparameters, use argument -h for help, or read source codes directly.
+By using *-d* argument, you will run a training under our default settings.
+If you would like to set you own hyperparameters, use argument *-h* for help, or read and modify source codes directly.

 ### Style Transfer

 Pretrained models and two Jupyter Notebooks are provide for the fine-tuning process.
-You can just run the notebooks to see what will happen
+You can just run the notebooks to see what will happen.